Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/snowflake.md

 - Maximum running time for a single Snowflake SQL query is 12 hours.

+!!!warning "User and Group Properties Sync"

+      Amplitude's Data Warehouse Import sometimes processes events in parallel, so time-ordered syncing of user and group properties on events is not guaranteed in the same way as submitting events directly to the Identify and Group Identify APIs.

 ## Add Snowflake as a source

 !!!note "Time-based Import"